 Solarize Northwest allows homeowners and businesses to tap into lowered upfront costs through program participation.
-Combining government incentives and the Solarize group discount, many program participants are able to recoup approximately 50% of their cost within one year!
 Here’s how it breaks down:

 Available in both Washington and Oregon: